simulatedrealty/tinyworld/README.md

 ## Using the Library

-As any multi-agent system, TinyTroupe provides two key abstractions:
+As any multiagent system, TinyTroupe provides two key abstractions:
   - `TinyPerson`, the *agents* that have personality, receive stimuli and act upon them.
   - `TinyWorld`, the *environment* in which the agents exist and interact.

 Various parameters can also be customized in the `config.ini` file, notably the API type (Azure OpenAI Service or OpenAI API), the model parameters, and the logging level.

-Let's thus see how to use these.
+Let's see some examples of how to use these and also learn about other mechanisms available in the library.

 ### TinyPerson

 A `TinyPerson` is a simulated person with specific personality traits, interests, and goals.
 As each such simulated agent progresses through its life, it receives stimuli from the environment and acts upon them.
 The stimuli are received through the `listen`, `see` and other similar methods, and the actions are performed through the `act` method.
+Convenience methods like `listen_and_act` are also provided.

 Each such agent contains a lot of unique details, which is the source of its realistic behavior.
 This, however, means that it takes significant effort to specify an agent manually.
 Hence, for convenience, `TinyTroupe` provide some easier ways to get started or generate new agents.